photodude/DualVNH5019MotorShieldMod3/README.md

 - `unsigned char getM4Fault()`
 Returns 1 if there is a fault on motor driver 4, 0 if no fault.

+### Current readings

+The current readings returned by `getM1CurrentMilliamps`, `getM2CurrentMilliamps`, `getM3CurrentMilliamps` and
+`getM4CurrentMilliamps` will be noisy and unreliable if you are using a PWM frequency below about 5&nbsp;kHz.
+We expect these readings to work fine if you are using a board based on the ATmega168, ATmega328P, or ATmega32U4, since this library uses 20&nbsp;kHz hardware PWM on those boards.

+On other boards, this library uses `analogWrite` to generate PWM signals, which usually means that the PWM frequency will be too low to get reliable current measurements.
+If `analogWrite` uses a frequency of 490&nbsp;Hz or more on your board, you can add a 1&nbsp;&micro;F (or larger) capacitor between each current sense line you are using and GND.
+To make `getM1CurrentMilliamps` work well, you would add the capacitor between M1CS and GND.
+To make `getM2CurrentMilliamps` work well, you would add the capacitor between M2CS and GND.

 Version History
 ---------------

+-   3.0.0.dualshields (2018-05-12): Allow PWM remapping (use analogWrite if PWM pins remapped).
+Follows PWM remapping changes in source library pololu/dual-vnh5019-motor-shield, possibly backwards compatable change to allow use with old versions of the Arduino IDE
 -   2.0.0.dualshields (2016-08-20): Updated library to work with the Arduino Library Manager
 -   1.3.5.dualshields (2016-08-10): Add continuous integration testing
 -   1.2.5.dualshields (2015-04-18): Fixed a bug that was introduced in 1.2.4.dualshields